codeddraig/ffau/README.md

 ffau.renderToolbox(document.body, 'toolbox', null, ['head', 'html']);
 ```

-The method also returns the HTML source, so you can miss out the first parameter if you want and do whatever with the raw source:
+The method also returns the HTML source, so you can miss out the first parameter if you wish and use the raw source with a custom handler:

 ```js
 const toolboxHtml = ffau.renderToolbox(null, 'toolbox', null, ['html', 'style']);